marfire/rushcards/README.md

 Rush Cards provides a Python command line application for generating puzzle cards for the game [Rush Hour](https://en.wikipedia.org/wiki/Rush_Hour_(puzzle)).
+It
-It builds on [a project](https://www.michaelfogleman.com/rush/) by Michael Fogelman to identify all possible Rush Hour puzzles.
+    builds on [a project](https://www.michaelfogleman.com/rush/) by Michael Fogleman to identify all possible Rush Hour puzzles.
 Put simply, this project takes that database of puzzles, keeps the puzzles that can be expressed in the standard board game, maps a 1-10 difficulty scale onto them, and provides an interface to generate